 The Aquarium, in partnership with Rover Cruises offers special trips during select times of the year.
 Reminder: New safety procedures listed above apply to all boat trips, including these specialty trips.

-No special trips are currently scheduled but check back in the new year!
+No special trips are currently scheduled.

-Dolphin Watching Boat Trip
+Whale Watching Boat Tour

 Curious about what lives in our coastal ocean waters?
 Take this 75-minute cruise with Aquarium educators to collect a variety of local fish and marine invertebrates and observe them up close aboard the boat.
 Watch as they work the trawl net and pull up discoveries that may include seahorses, stingrays, blue crabs, keyhole urchins, and jellies, and then release the animals back into the ocean.